Caves of Udayagiri and Khandagiri – a guided tour with the Emperor Kharavela

 Ashoka accepting Buddhism

-Could he ever got an acceptance among those who were left behind?
-His remorse was so strong that he decided never to fight another war.
-He accepted Buddhism and gave up his imperialistic ambitions.
+Could he ever gain acceptance among those who were left behind?
+His remorse was profound, leading him to vow never to engage in another war.
+He embraced Buddhism and renounced his imperialistic ambitions.

 I believe, this realization of futility of wars, infused human qualities in him and raised his stature in history, otherwise who would have considered him, Ashoka the Great!